 - There are toilets available in the island.

 - They provide overnight parking.

 - They have a small souvenir shop.

 - They provide tent rental for PHP400 (good for six persons).

-- Restroom and shower areas are available for minimal corresponding fees.
+- Restroom and shower areas are available with minimal fees.

 - Contact Person: Minda (Contact Number: 0939-3233459)